 Did I mention they have 2 locations, but I’ve only eaten the Murrells Inlet location!

 Good To Know About The Wicked Tuna

-The Wicked Tuna is the premier waterfront dining experience in Murrells Inlet!
+The Wicked Tuna in Murrells Inlet is the premier waterfront dining experience you want to seek out!

 Come hungry, enjoy the waterfront dining, and tantalizing treats guaranteed to make any food lover drool.

 Every platter that I saw, and/or tasted was impeccably perfect from presentation to taste.

 It does get very busy, so be prepared to wait and grab reservations!